ash-bergs/code_study/README.md

 Code challenges... who doesn't love them?
 This is a collection of the code challenges I've solved for, mostly in Python and JavaScript.
 In each challenge I try to provide pseudo-code and explanations of what's going on and why.

-Often I will solve the questions using brute force, and then return to refine, refactor and improve the code later - if I can 💪
+Often I will solve the questions using brute force, and then return to refine, refactor and improve the code later.
+Often this requires some Googling, cracking a textbook, or spending time noodling on the problem with a pen and paper.

 ## Table of Contents:

 Challenges are *sort of* organized by their type.
 Sometimes it's hard to decide if a challenge is a number or an array challenge, etc.

+<a href="#notes">My Notes</a>

 #### JavaScript Challenges: